florent37/Carpaccio/README.md

 #ViewControllers

-Carpaccio provide some awesome ViewControllers, you can use them directly into your project [Read the Wiki to have a list of all provided viewControllers](https://github.com/florent37/Carpaccio/wiki)
+Carpaccio provide some awesome ViewControllers, you can use them directly into your project.
+[Read the Wiki to have a list of all provided viewControllers](https://github.com/florent37/Carpaccio/wiki)

 ------------